What We Do

 The California Immigrant Data Portal is a project of the University of Southern California’s Equity Research Institute (ERI), formerly known as the Center for the Study of Immigrant Integration (CSII).
-ERI carries forward CSII's immigrant integration work to: promote narratives to support the integration of diverse immigrant and U.S.-born communities; lift up the intersection of racial justice and immigrant rights, and strengthen the base for inter-sectoral collaborations.
+ERI carries forward CSII's immigrant inclusion work to: promote narratives to support the integration of diverse immigrant and U.S.-born communities; lift up the intersection of racial justice and immigrant rights; and strengthen the base for inter-sectoral collaborations.

 Learn more about our Immigrant Integration and Racial Justice work here.